Ph1n-Pham/bias-in-llms/README.md

 # License
-The License used is [MIT License](https://opensource.org/license/mit/).
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).